marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ## Credits

-This project was made with the guidance of Josh Makador's Video can be found here: https://www.youtube.com/watch?v=MHsI8hJmggI&t=831s&ab_channel=JoshMadakor
+This project was made with the guidance of Josh Madakor's Video can be found here: https://www.youtube.com/watch?v=MHsI8hJmggI&t=831s&ab_channel=JoshMadakor